-- Space to write important points for revision -

-Q.3.6 2019 - May [3] (b)

-A business organization is planning to increase the accuracy of information transferred and certifies the repeatability of the value -added task performed by the automation of business.
+Q.3.6 2019 - May [3] (b) Descriptive informa ness organization is planning to increase th tion transferred and certifies the repeatability of the rformed by the automation of business.
+Being a management consultant, identify any four major l penefits that the

 Being a management consultant, identify any four major benefits that the organization can achieve through the automation of a business process.
+(4 marks)